Innovation Funding Incentives: Australia

 The Industry Growth Program provides advice and grant funding specifically for innovative small to medium enterprises (SMEs) and startups.
 It focuses on helping businesses commercialise their ideas and grow, particularly those aligning with the National Reconstruction Fund (NRF) priority areas

-Focus Areas: Projects must align with the NRF priority areas, which include manufacturing capabilities, clean energy, and critical minerals
+Focus Areas: Projects must align with the NRF priority areas, which include value-add in resources and agriculture, transport, medical science, renewables/low emissions technologies, defence capability, and enabling capabilities.

-Impact: This program supports scaling innovative products, processes, or services and helps accelerate growth into national and international markets
+Impact: This programme supports scaling innovative products and accelerates growth into national and international markets.

 3 | Early-Stage Investor Incentives (ESIC)